Cyanogen: Preparation

 Industrially, it is created by the oxidation of hydrogen cyanide, usually using chlorine over an activated silicon dioxide catalyst or nitrogen dioxide over a copper salt.
 It is also formed when nitrogen and acetylene are reacted by an electrical spark or discharge.

 Reactions

-For the two less stable isomers of cyanogen, the order of the atoms differs.
-Isocyanogen (or cyanogen cyanide) is -C≡N+\sC≡N. It has been detected in the interstellar medium.

 Addition of disulfur dichloride to cyanogen gives 3,4-dichloro-1,2,5-thiadiazole.

 Paracyanogen

 Paracyanogen is a polymer of cyanogen.
 It can be best prepared by heating mercury(II) cyanide.
 It can also be prepared by heating silver cyanide, silver cyanate, cyanogen iodide or cyanuric iodide.
 It can also be prepared by the polymerization of cyanogen at 300 to 500 C in the presence of trace impurities.
 Paracyanogen can also be converted back to cyanogen by heating to 800 C. Based on experimental evidence, the structure of this polymeric material is thought to be rather irregular, with most of the carbon atoms being of sp^{2} type and localized domains of π conjugation.